 Within Drift, here's what your conversation view will look like.
 Depending on your permissions (set by your Admin), you'll see all conversations or conversations that you're a participant in.

-On the left, you'll see a list of conversations (Open conversations, in the below example).
+On the left, you'll see "My Conversations", "No Participants", "All Conversations" and any inboxes you have created within Drift.
+You will also see drop down arrows for each of these sections which all you to view open, closed, or all conversations for a given inbox.
 When someone "unknown" starts a conversation, they'll be shown as a "Site Visitor."
 Once they enter their email address, we'll enrich the data on the customer to give you a more robust understanding of who they are.